iluvjava/Maths/Notebook 2.0 obsidian/META 000 Notes about Notes/META NOTES.md

 	- [x] And a note about how to use *Fredholm alternative* applied to the PDE BVP system.

+Todo on incomplete files are out sourced to specific CENTRAL HUB meta notes.

 ---
 # **Tasks that Probably Will Never Get Done**